Speeding up Policy Simulation in Supply Chain RL: Introduction

 \section{Introduction}

 The core problems in supply chain optimization (SCO) all relate to managing inventory over time across some potentially large network of nodes, so as to match costly supply with uncertain demand.
 These problems are naturally viewed as dynamic optimization problems, albeit with intractable state-spaces that must track inventory and other resource levels across a large number of products and nodes.
 The development of detailed simulators (`digital twins') of supply chains in recent years has made SCO problems a ripe target for reinforcement learning.
+A prime example of such a target with immense economic significance is the so-called \textit{Fulfillment Optimization} (FO) problem \cite{amazon2023annualreport,acimovic2015making,acimovic2019fulfillment,zhao2022multi,liu2023ai}, which will be a main focus of this paper.

-A time-step in an SCO problem typically corresponds to either a demand or supply event; there are hundreds of millions of such events in a month for a large supply chain\footnote{https://capitaloneshopping.com/research/amazon-orders-per-day/}.
-As such, the task of simulating a fixed control policy is onerous, requiring the serial evaluation of the policy over a horizon, $T$, of tens or hundreds of millions of time-steps.
-For a policy parameterized by a non-trivial deep neural network (DNN), the task of simply simulating a {\em single sample path} under the policy can thus take several hours (or more) in the context of an SCO problem.
-This is an impediment to the application of RL to SCO problems; for instance, a policy optimization algorithm would require weeks of computation time even assuming a relatively small number of policy update iterations.
+A time-step in an SCO problem typically corresponds to either a demand or supply event; there are hundreds of millions of such events in a month for a large supply chain \cite{capitaloneshopping2024}.
+As such, the task of simulating a fixed control policy is onerous, requiring the serial evaluation of the policy over a horizon, $T$, of tens or hundreds of millions of time-steps.For a policy parameterized by a non-trivial deep neural network (DNN), the task of simply simulating a {\em single sample path} under the policy can thus take several hours (or more) in the context of an SCO problem.
+This is an impediment to the application of PO methods to SCO problems which require simulating multiple sample paths of the system at each policy update iteration, and conservatively require hundreds of PO iterations to converge to a good policy.
+The key expensive step in any policy simulation is the task of evaluating a policy at a system state.
+This cannot be batched since the states encountered on a sample path are themselves computed serially.
+Still, one may hope that a clever scheme for parallel discrete event simulation \cite{fujimoto1990parallel,fujimoto2017parallel} might help: